French frigate Ventôse: Construction and career

 Ventôse was ordered as part of the second pair on 9 January 1990 from Chantiers de l'Atlantique for construction at their yard in Saint-Nazaire, France, and the keel was laid down on 28 June 1991.
 The frigate was built using modular construction methods which reduced the vessel's construction time.
 Ventôse was launched on 14 March 1992 and commissioned into the French Navy on 5 May 1993.
 Following sea trials, Ventôse sailed for Arsenal de Lorient, Lorient where the weapons and sensors were installed and underwent further trials.

 Ventôse is stationed in the Caribbean Sea to patrol French oversea territories in the region.
 The vessel was assigned to the French Antilles, stationed at Martinique.
 In 2005, in the aftermath of the Hurricane Katrina disaster in the United States, the frigate was offered as part of the French response.
 However, the United States declined France's offer.
 In June 2009, Ventôse took part in the recovery operation for the Air France Flight 447 which crashed some 960 km off the northeast coast of Brazil.

 On 6 and 7 January 2012, Ventôse intercepted two sailboats, Jo Ann Moore and Sangria, 600 nmi off Guadeloupe.
 Jo Ann Moore was stopped first and searched, with its four crew apprehended.
 Leaving a small party aboard the sailboat, the frigate made off to the southwest to catch up with the second sailboat, Sangria.
 The three crew members on board Sangria were arrested and 45 bundles comprising 1.2 t of cocaine were seized.
 On 30 November 2012, Ventôse was alerted to the presence of a smuggler's go-fast boat by an American patrol aircraft.
 The smugglers were forcibly stopped and three crew were arrested along with the seizure of 838 kg of cocaine.

 In June 2015, the frigate stopped a go-fast boat and seized 20 kg of marijuana.
 On 3–4 June, Ventôse moved to intercept the Anguillan-flagged coastal trading vessel Lady Margaret, suspected of smuggling.
 Lady Margaret was stopped without incident and the boarding party from Ventôse uncovered 524 kg of marijuana, which was destroyed.
 In September 2017, Ventôse, with sister ship Germinal, was deployed to Saint Martin after the island was hit by Hurricane Irma.

 From October to November 2018, Ventôse trained with the Guyana Defence Force, then stopping at Belém, Brazil before spending the rest of the time off West Africa as part of Operation Corymbe, the permanent French mission to the Gulf of Guinea.
 On 26–27 May 2019 Ventôse intercepted a suspected smuggling go-fast boat off Dominica.
 Two smugglers were arrested and 416 kg of cocaine was seized.
 In January 2023 the frigate intercepted a fishing vessel in the Caribbean and seized 320 kg of illegally trafficked cannabis.
+In September 2023, Ventôse deployed to the Gulf of Guinea and was involved in an operation which seized 2.4 t of cocaine from smugglers.